coderMohammed1/PS-5-PIN-cracker/README.md

 # Technical description:

 ## Summary
-This report demonstrates a method to programmatically control a PlayStation 5 (PS5) using Python, leveraging the HDMI-CEC capabilities of Samsung Smart TVs.
+This repository demonstrates a method to programmatically control a PlayStation 5 (PS5) using Python, leveraging the HDMI-CEC capabilities of Samsung Smart TVs.
 It further shows how this method can be utilized to brute force PINs of local PS5 accounts without encountering rate limits.

 ---

-## Background
-The idea for this exploration began with an interest in remotely controlling the PS5 programmatically.
-Initial attempts to use PS5 controller protocols were met with limitations, as they were not designed for this use case.
-The breakthrough came from observing the use of a Samsung Smart TV remote to control the PS5 via HDMI-CEC, which allowed us to explore control using Samsung's APIs.

----

-## Discovery Process

-### Initial Attempt
-An attempt was made to utilize existing PlayStation controller libraries and remote protocols, but these methods proved unsuitable due to their restricted functionality in bypassing PIN-protected accounts.

-### Second Attempt
-The discovery that a Samsung Smart TV remote could control the PS5 inspired the idea of programmatically controlling the TV to indirectly manage the PS5.
-Research into Samsung's Smart TV APIs revealed existing libraries and user contributions, which were refined and adapted for this purpose.

 #### Key Steps:
 1. Scanned the TV's network ports using Nmap, identifying port `8002` as a potential entry point.